World Boxing News thoroughly explains why a heavyweight Alexander Povetkin vs. Dillian Whyte rematch is heading to Gibraltar on Saturday, March 27.

 Airing his views on the situation, Povetkin’s promoter Andriy Ryabinskiy spoke exclusively to WBN.

 “The pandemic is breaking many plans.
-Sasha is ready for battle, keeps his physical shape and fighting spirit.
+Sasha is ready for battle and keeps his physical shape and fighting spirit.

 “No matter what date and where the battle takes place, we go there only for victory,” added Ryabinskiy.